 3. Automatic permission to use simplified procedures

 4. Lower physical and documentary checks

 The regulation is a complete “belt and braces” review of customs procedure including tariff classification.
-It also spells out the future for member States to engage and co-operate in a paperless administration of Custom procedures and movements.
+It also spells out the future for Britain to engage and co-operate in an increasingly paperless administration of Custom procedures and movements.
 Why not call our AEO experts Steve Plowman, Geoff Whittingham & Mike Vincent to discuss this further?

 The Objectives of AEO are: